 Salesforce reports are a powerful tool for making sense of all the data available within your Salesforce account.
-Our Salesforce integration makes visualizing your Salesforce reports really easy: First, you create the reports in Salesforce first and then build visualizations using those reports in Geckoboard.
+Our Salesforce data source makes visualizing your Salesforce reports really easy: First, you create the reports in Salesforce first and then build visualizations using those reports in Geckoboard.

 In order to use Salesforce with Geckoboard, you need to have a Salesforce edition that allows for API access.
 Any of the following editions would work:

 Creating reports in your Salesforce account

 For a more detailed guide to creating reports, see Salesforce's documentation.

 Geckoboard currently doesn't support the use of row level formulas, field to field filters or recognise any fields introduced on reports with unique counts.

 Our Salesforce data source can only:

 Salesforce provides a collection of standard reports by default.
 These will not show up in Geckoboard, and you cannot visualize data from them on your dashboards.